 What It Costs vs What It Saves

 An accessibility audit and VPAT report typically costs a fraction of a single settlement or legal defence bill.
 Consider: the average ADA website lawsuit settlement ranges from $10,000 to $100,000+, while proactive compliance can be achieved for a few hundred to a few thousand dollars depending on site complexity.
+Factor in repeat litigation risk — businesses that settle without remediating spend 3–5x more over three years than those who invest in a proper audit upfront.
 The math is straightforward.

-Get a free preliminary accessibility check for your website — results delivered in 24 hours.
+Get a free preliminary ADA accessibility audit for your website — results delivered in 24 hours by IAAP-certified experts.